RavenGrappling/RavenGrappling.github.io/index.md

       Self-Defence
     </dt>
     <dd>
-      BJJ will teach you how to defend yourself against people who are bigger and stronger, by using control, leverage and submissions.
+      BJJ will teach you how to defend yourself against people who are bigger and stronger, by using control, escapes and submissions techniques.
     </dd>
     <dt>
       Physical Fitness